Life (manga): Life

 A guy in Ayumu's class at Nishikō, later also Ayumu's and Miki's friend.
 He first appears in Volume 6 of the manga after bumping into Ayumu, where he immediately notices she is distressed.
 When Manami and her group are trying to take Ayumu into the bathroom (likely to torment her), Yūki along with other guys from the same class stops them and tells them off.
 He reveals to her his own bullying experiences in Tatsuki Middle School, including being stripped and beaten by his classmates, events which lead him to stand up for Ayumu, though he insists that he is trying to erase his own pain not because of her sake.
-Afterwards, he's always helping Ayumu out when in trouble.
-In Volume 7 of the manga, it's revealed that Akira was his main tormentor and Yūki transferred school to avoid the bully.
+Afterwards, he is always helping Ayumu out when in trouble.
+In Volume 7 of the manga, it is revealed that Akira was his main tormentor and Yūki transferred school to avoid the bully.
 Despite his past experiences, he overall has a gentle and kind nature.